#ttrpg

 But since this 224 page book is split up between 13 adventures and 15 cultures, the glimpses we get of each culture is so frustratingly brief.
 As someone who wants their settings to come with lots of details, this would make it difficult for me to bring the cultures in question truly come alive.
 In lieu of further detail, it might have helped if they had spelled out which culture each setting is based on - in some cases it was fairly easy for me to guess, but in others I was unsure.

-I also have to admit, I prefer running campaigns where the PCs largely stay in one particular region rather than traveling around - and when they do travel around, there …
+I also have to admit, I prefer running campaigns where the PCs largely stay in one particular region rather than traveling around - and when they do travel …

 Mauro Longo, Samuel Marolla: Brancalonia: Manuale Di Ambientazione (2020, Acheron Games) Nessuna valutazione